firebadnofire/yt-dlp-utils/README.md

 `-m`: create a new screen session, `-S`: name screen session, `"yt-dlp"`: name of screen session.
 Anything after `"yt-dlp"` will be run inside the screen session.
 The screen session will terminate when the command is finished.

+# Updating
+If your terminal outputs the following message:
+`Your softare is out of date!
+Pull the latest repo to update!` that means you need to pull the latest version from github/gitlab.

+To do so, run `git clone https://gitlab.com/FireBADnoFire/yt-dlp-utils.git` then cd into the `yt-dlp-utils` directory and run `sudo make uninstall` to remove old scripts.
+Then run `sudo make install` to install new scripts.